antonis-zisis/antonis-zisis/README.md

-### Hi there 👋
+Hey there,

+I am **Antonis** and I am a full stack software engineer.

+I enjoy web and mobile development.

-#### Passionate code developer.
-Currently working at [Causaly](https://www.causaly.com/) as Senior Full-Stack Application Engineer.
+I am currently working at [Causaly](https://www.causaly.com/) as a full stack application engineer.

-When not working I am hunting deamons and dragons.
+When not working I enjoy going to the gym and playing video games.